 3.13 Any school with reduced-credit options for master's degrees (through some form of advanced standing, shared credits, or combined undergraduate/graduate degrees) has clearly stated policies with appropriate criteria for doing so in ways that ensure the integrity and learning outcomes of the degree program.
 Advanced standing may not exceed one-third of the degree being sought; shared credits between degrees may not exceed two-thirds of the degree receiving those credits; and combined undergraduate/graduate degrees may generally not count undergraduate credits as graduate credits.
-A school utilizing any combination of these reduced-credit options requires that at least one-third of any degree it grants be from credits earned at that school in that degree (see Guidelines for Reduced-Credit Master's Degrees).
-NOTE: This standard does not prohibit schools from offering a one-year academic MA degree for students with extensive undergraduate studies in religion or related areas, per the pre-2020 Standards.
-[NOTE: This standard replaces ES.7.3 on Advanced Standing (increasing the limit from onefourth to one-third) and clarifies ES.7.4 on Shared Credit (increasing the limit from one-half to twothirds).
-This proposal is based on strong feedback from the membership, especially from peer groups in the Educational Models and Practices Project.
-The Guidelines mentioned here were developed by the Board in spring 2020 to replace current Commission Guidelines Regarding Combined Undergraduate-Graduate Programs and the Guidelines Regarding Dual and Joint Degrees.
-The Guidelines, which define each term used above and give examples for each, may be found on the ATS redevelopment webpage.]
+A school utilizing any combination of these reduced-credit options requires that at least one-third of any degree it grants be from credits earned at that school in that degree (see Guidelines for Reduced-Credit Master's Degrees; this standard does not prohibit schools from offering a one-year academic MA degree for students with extensive undergraduate studies in religion or related areas, per pre-2020 Standards).

 SELF-STUDY IDEAS: A school might demonstrate its engagement with this standard by describing whether or not the school allows advanced standing and/or other credit-sharing practices for its MDiv or MA degree programs, and, if so, by describing the practices that it allows, indicating the degrees to which these apply, and citing where a full description of these practices can be found (e.g., a link to a student handbook or catalog).
 Such a school should show that these advanced standing and/or credit-sharing practices function to ensure the integrity of each degree program, including how the school has evaluated these practices to ensure that student learning outcomes are successfully achieved.
 Such a school should also describe the limits that it places on these policies (e.g., a maximum number of credits, limitations to specific subject areas or courses) and describe how specific requests for advanced standing or shared credits are addressed (e.g., admissions committee, program director).
 If the school participates in a combined undergraduate/graduate degree program, it should describe the nature and design of this program, the role of the graduate theological school in program oversight and implementation, how it ensures that the graduate theological degree has appropriate rigor and integrity, how it determines whether any undergraduate courses may count for graduate credit (e.g., biblical languages), and how it evaluates this combined degree program.
-For further assistance regarding any reduced-credit offerings, -{see Guidelines for Reduced-Credit Master's Degrees. especially in what undergraduate courses may count for graduate credit, e.g., biblical languages).
+For further assistance regarding any reduced-credit offerings, see Guidelines for Reduced-Credit Master's Degrees.

 3.14 The school has and follows clearly stated policies regarding the ethical and appropriate use of technology and research resources, including appropriate guidelines for research with human participants that meet all applicable laws and regulations.
-[NOTE: This standard is similar to current Standard 3.3.5.]